chuanconggao/extratools/docs/functions/rangetools.md

 Computes the uncovered ranges of the whole range `whole`, given the covered ranges `covered`.

+!!! danger
-- Covered ranges in `covered` are sorted by the left side of each range.
+    Covered ranges in `covered` must be sorted by the left side of each range.

+!!! info
-- Overlaps among covered ranges `covered` are resolved, like `covers(covered)`.
+    Overlaps among covered ranges `covered` are resolved, like `covers(covered)`.

 ``` python
 list(gaps(